32naosummitkiya26-collab/Blade-Convert-Hub-Plus/README.md

 ## 📘 How to Use
 BCH+ features an intuitive GUI, making it easy to operate without technical setup.
 No personal data is collected—just register a nickname and email address to get started.
 If you're curious, feel free to give it a try: 👉 https://bchplus.com

+## 📚 Documentation
+For detailed usage instructions and test results, please refer to https://doc.bchplus.com/

 ## 📌 Why I Created This

 In September 2017, the Japanese takeaway restaurant that I ran with my wife went bankrupt.
 That's when I had the idea to improve the ordering system we were using and make it available for other people to use.
 In the process, the idea for Converter came about by chance.